Axial-vector form factors of the baryon octet and chiral symmetry: Renormalization and Power Counting

 Integrals that do not involve any meson mass consist of large scales only, because we do not consider $\Delta$ as a small scale.
 Therefore, it was argued in Ref. \cite{Semke:2005sn} that these contributions should be fully subtracted, so they do not appear in Eq. \eqref{Eq:Results-form-factor-after-renormlization1} anymore:

 The reduced integrals $\Delta I_{LR}$ and $\Delta \Delta I_{LR}$ were defined in Eqs. \eqref{Eq:Def-Integrals-after-PVR}.

 The renormalized meson tadpole $\bar{I}_Q$ is of order $Q^2$,

 It is the only remaining source of the renormalization scale $\mu$.
 We expand its pre-factor $K_{...}^{(Q)}$, but consider only order-$Q^0$ terms, since higher-order terms are expected to be renormalized by counterterms of order $Q^4$ and higher.
-As diagrams with internal decuplet are not expected to contribute to this order, their contributions $\delta K_{...}^{(Q)}$, proportional to $\alpha_{0j}$ with $j\in\{1,2,3,4\}$, are subtracted $\alpha_{0j}\rightarrow 0$.
-They are given in Eq. \eqref{Eq:K-factors-Q-subtracted}.
+As diagrams with internal decuplet are not expected to contribute to this order, their contributions $\delta K_{...}^{(Q)}$, proportional to $\alpha_{0j}$ with $j\in\{1,2,3,4\}$, are subtracted via